One of the things I never thought would be a problem when I started working for myself was being productive.

 I block out the general structure of my day on Google Calander and then use the “Tasks” section on the side to write out any tasks I have to do.

-I start out with big tasks such as “write new blog post” and then I’ll add little sub tasks such as “write first draft”, “take photos”, “edit photos” etc.
+I start out with big tasks such as “write a new blog post” and then I’ll add little sub-tasks such as “write the first draft”, “take photos”, “edit photos” etc.

 This is something I’ve started doing to stop myself getting overwhelmed by everything I have to do – something that I’ve struggled with quite a bit in the past.

 But when it comes to the time blocking itself, I keep it really vague such as “admin”, “university” or “content creation”.
 This means that I know what I want to be doing in that time, but still gives me the flexibility and freedom to do whichever task I want.

 This is important as a business owner anyway, but keeping track of each project or idea separately is something that has been a real help to me as a business owner.

 I originally used to use Trello (and I still do for some things) but after reading one of Vix’s recent posts, I’ve made the switch over to Airtable.

 I love being able to separate everything while still keeping the overall project in one place.

 It has so many other features such as drop-down menus, tick boxes, creating formulas like in Excel, pulling information from other sheets in Airtable and even creating forms.